 Section ‘A’ (NDA Syllabus of Physics)

-Properties of matter.
+- Properties of matter.
 Concepts of density an volume.
-Archimedes Principle and its appliactions.
+Archimedes Principle and its applications.
 Buoyancy.

 Section ‘B’ (NDA Syllabus of Chemistry)